 How to Recognize Your Contractor’s Growth Risk

 The construction industry is ever-growing.
-Not only are businesses pushing for greater development internally, but they are also turning to the construction industry as they expand their efforts.
+Not only are businesses pushing for greater development internally, but they are also turning to the industrial construction industry as they expand their efforts.
 Unfortunately, contractors can get in over their heads if they aren’t too careful.

 Construction companies can take on too much too fast, putting their team and projects at risk of failure.
 When this happens, conditions become unsafe, schedules unmet, and clients unhappy.
 Of course, it is difficult turning down projects—especially those that promise significant returns.
 But if contractors hope to maintain a strong reputation and score promising projects down the road, they must find a healthy balance.

 Here are a few ways to know when a contractor’s growth risk is too high.

 Watch for Symptoms

 If you are unsure if your contractor can take on your project, you must look for the symptoms.
 These may include:

 When it comes down to it, rapidly growing without any means of supporting the growth is by far the most glaring symptom of all.

 Rapid growth for construction businesses typically require increases in overhead expenses.
 As these expenses increase, resources are stretched thin, estimated production costs are missed, and efficiency decreases.
 Because of the growth, all this is occurring at a time when a business’s trusted staff is diluted by newly hired employees who may not perform as anticipated.